Borislegangster/ame1/README.md

 ## Getting Started

+### Prerequisites

+This project requires OpenSSL to be installed for database operations.
+Since we're running in a browser-based environment, we'll use SQLite instead of PostgreSQL, which doesn't require OpenSSL.

+### Setup Steps

 1. Run `npm install`
 2. Run `npm run server` to start the backend API server
 3. In a new terminal, run `npm run dev` to start the frontend development server